burakmat/ssh_protocol/README.md

 ```
 In order to connect to a server, you should give your public key to the server.
 In this way, server can decypher your encryption.
 However, you shouldn't be sharing your private key (**id_rsa**) with anybody!
 Once somebody got your private key, they can act like you and harm your work.

-After that, you can connect to the server as an user or root.
+After you add your public key to **authorized_keys on server**, you can connect to the server as an user or root.
 ```
 ssh <username>@<server_address>
 ```